-Once famous for their interpretation of the Longborough tradition, the side now performs dances from a number of traditions including Adderbury, Bucknell, Ducklington, Bampton and the little known Horsham.
-They are also proud to perform the traditional Escrick Longsword Dance from a village just east of York - in the early days they were privileged to meet two of the schoolboys who had performed the dance in front of Cecil Sharp when he came on his collecting visits.
+We perform Cotswold style morris dances from a number of traditions including Adderbury, Bucknell, Ducklington, Bledington and the little known Horsham.
+We are also proud to perform the traditional Escrick Longsword Dance from a village just east of York - in the early days we were privileged to meet two of the schoolboys who had performed the dance in front of Cecil Sharp when he came on his collecting visits in the early 1900s.

 Between May and the End of August we perform in Kings Square, York, every Monday evening.
 We also have the occasional away day, sometimes as guests of other morris teams, and we host a two day York Festival of Traditional Dance every September.
 Click here to see a list of where we are appearing, and other interesting events.